PhoenixTales/wiki.gothicarchive.org/characters.md

 - one of _The Rogues Of New Camp_
 - German: `der Unerwischte`
 - `Guild teacher & mission giver; often requires students to bring him things to pay for his teaching` (design doc `NPCs per Guild`)

+## Viran
+- _Novice of The Sect_ mentioned in design doc `Story 3.3 draft`
+- `Daily thief, unfriendly fellow, hanging around in the Sect Temple, trying to rip off people at every turn.
+Bag cutter.`
+- `Is only in the cult because he hope to gain advantage this way`
+- `Often gets into trouble with Baal Namib`, who is his enemy
+- `Hostile to the player character, thinks that player character is easy prey`
+- `belongs to a circle of friends that works according to the motto 'we are only strong together'`
+  - those are other _Novices_-thieves: _Sean_, _Tondral_ and _Torlof_
+  - `all thieves are 'disciplined' at the end of the first chapter.
+Y'Berion himself rounds them up in the temple courtyard with a control spell and punishes them with PSI magic.
+They are forced to attack each other`

 ## The Wanderer
 - German: `der Wanderer`